ihrpr/chef-reachy/README.md

 3. **Zero-Shot Detection**: Uses text queries like "hand holding food" to detect hands without any training
 4. **Bounding Box Localization**: Returns precise bounding boxes showing where the hand is in the image
 5. **Camera Tracking**: When food is detected, calculates center of bounding box and uses `reachy_mini.look_at_image(x, y)` to move cameras
+6. **OCR Processing**: Crops detected region and runs EasyOCR to read text from packaging
+7. **LLM Extraction**: Uses Gemma 2B via Ollama to extract product name and expiration date from OCR text
+8. **Inventory Update**: Adds item to in-memory inventory with metadata (product name, expiration date, confidence)
-6. **WebSocket Streaming**: Broadcasts detection results (both "detected" and "no_detection" status) in real-time to web interface
+9. **WebSocket Streaming**: Broadcasts detection results (both "detected" and "no_detection" status) in real-time to web interface
-7. **Text-to-Speech**: When food detected, generates speech using Kokoro-82M and plays through robot speaker with phrase "I found {label}"
+10. **Text-to-Speech**: When food detected, generates speech using Kokoro-82M and announces the item added to inventory
-8. **Live Visualization**: Web interface displays camera feed with bounding boxes and detection status automatically
+11. **Live Visualization**: Web interface displays camera feed with bounding boxes and detection status automatically

 ## Installation